 Electronic textbooks on the iPad allow for easy portability along with access to interactive learning materials that promise a richer learning experience.
 Now and into the future, we will see fewer and fewer hard copy textbooks.
 Also, many e-books, especially in novels and short stories, are in the public domain, and these literary materials are free to the public.

 The iPad is Tampa Catholic High School’s leased property and is loaned to the student for the school year.
-Students are ultimately responsible for the care of the device.
-If the school-issued iPad is lost, stolen, or damaged beyond repair as determined by Apple, then the family will be responsible for replacing the device.
+The student is ultimately responsible for the care of the device.
+If the school-issued iPad is lost, stolen, or damaged beyond repair as determined by Apple, then the family will be responsible for replacing the device ($645.00).
 Each Tampa Catholic iPad is insured by Apple Care.
-If a Tampa Catholic iPad is lost, stolen or damaged, it must be immediately reported to the School Administration.
-If the device is repairable, the parents will be responsible for the $50.00 deductible.
-If the iPad is lost or stolen, parents must immediately file a police report and provide a copy of the report to the School Administration.
-Tampa Catholic’s IT Department must also be notified immediately.
+If a Tampa Catholic iPad is lost, stolen or damaged, the student must immediately report such to the School Administration.
+If the device is repairable, the parents will be responsible for the $50.00 + tax deductible.

 In early August, iPads will be distributed to all new students during a mandatory orientation.
 Students and Parents will be asked to participate in an orientation program on how to use the iPad during this time.
 The iPad distribution and orientation schedule will be emailed to all families by the end of July.
 Students and Parents will be asked to sign an iPad contract when the devices are distributed.

 Tampa Catholic High School is committed to providing teachers and students the best technology for specific learning goals.
 Laptops, computers, and other devices will be available when necessary in the classroom.